 Contraindications*: Use with caution during pregnancy

-In Traditional Chinese Medicine (TCM), saffron are plants that belong to the 'Herbs that invigorate the Blood' category.
+In Traditional Chinese Medicine (TCM), Xi Hong Hua belongs to the 'Herbs that invigorate the Blood' category.
 Like the name indicates these herbs tend to stimulate the Blood flow.
 In TCM they're used to help the circulation of Blood in cardiovascular conditions or menstrual irregularities as well as to treat acute pains caused by Blood Stagnation.
-They can also be used to treat Blood Stasis in the case of certain tumors, cysts and hardened clots.
+They can also be used to treat Blood Stagnation when it causes certain tumors, cysts and hardened clots.

-Furthermore saffron are plants that are Neutral in nature.
-This means that saffron typically don't affect the balance in your body.
+Furthermore Xi Hong Hua is Neutral in nature.
+This means that Xi Hong Hua typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of saffron means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Xi Hong Hua means that you don't have to worry about that!

-Saffron also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like saffron tend to slow down acute reactions and detoxify the body.
+Xi Hong Hua also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Xi Hong Hua tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such saffron are thought to target the Heart and the Liver.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Xi Hong Hua is thought to target the Heart and the Liver.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.